 - 1 teaspoon kosher salt

-- 1 tablespoon chili powder or 2 tablespoons spicy tomato sauce (ketchup)
+- 1/2 tablespoon chili powder or 2 tsp for less spicy

-1. First cook your vegetables.
+1. First cook your vegetables if you haven’t already.
 Peel your potato, pierce it with a fork, and place it in the microwave for 6 minutes until soft.
 Remove from microwave and cut into smaller pieces.
 Your potato should equal about 1 1/4 cup chopped.

 2. Place your baby carrots and cauliflower rice in a large microwavable bowl, add a few tablespoons of broth or water, cover with a paper towel and place in the microwave for 1 to 2 minutes or until soft and cooked.
 Remove and drain excess water.
 If you don’t have a microwave, you can steam your vegetables on the stove top.
 Just make sure they are soft enough to blend and to discard the the water before blending.